charliekassel/vuejs-datepicker/README.md

 A datepicker Vue component.
 Compatible with Vue 2.x

+### Notice!
+`latest` tag is on 0.9.29 - https://github.com/charliekassel/vuejs-datepicker/tree/c3f5f0ff2d963f81c57d142cd7d1464ad5122128
+`master` branch contains work still in beta and can be tested by installing `yarn install vuejs-datepicker@beta`

 NB.
 Vue 1.x was supported up to version v0.9.9.
-If you want to use this component with 1.x you can install with `yarn install vuejs-datepicker@0.9.9`
+If you want to use this component with Vue 1.x you can install with `yarn install vuejs-datepicker@0.9.9`

 ## Demo